-One of the things that really surprised me when I began my 200-hour yoga teacher training at Sampoorna Yoga, Goa, is how I had to learn how to speak again.
+One of the things that really surprised me when I began my 200-hour yoga teacher training at Sampoorna – Yoga Teacher Training School in India, is how I had to learn how to speak again.
 I came into the school think this was the one thing I could do, having been a ballet teacher many years before, and then a publishing professional, used to speaking on the industry stage at many an event.
 Standing up in front of people was my thing, if you will.
 Except when it came to yoga.

 Having to learn the new language of yoga is something I didn’t expect to have to do.
 Yes, I expected to become more familiar with the Sanskrit terms for the asanas (poses) but I didn’t expect to stumble over trying to cue someone into downward-facing dog, a pose my body instinctively did after so many years of practice.
 I didn’t expect that the main feedback I would receive during the course would be that my voice was too quiet.
 Too quiet!
 Me!
 The one who stood up in front of lots of people at conferences!
 Yet here I was, whispering in front of my fellow students, struggling to remember my right from their left, where I was guiding them next, and how my words could make their bodies try to adopt potentially injurious positions if I wasn’t careful about them.

 I started to find my voice, happily, before the end of the course, slowly weaning myself off having to learn a script by rote and start to cue and comment on what I could actually see before me.
 It was possibly the hardest thing about the course, and I was in awe of those whose first language wasn’t even English.
 Not only did they have to translate what they were going to say into English first, but when they returned to their home countries, they’d have to translate it back into their native languages.